Breed Characteristics:

 Inherent qualities include the following:

 The decision to become a vizsla owner is not one to be taken lightly.
 As a future owner, it is our hope that you do further research on the breed to ensure you feel this is the right choice for you and your lifestyle.
 Our passion for these dogs makes us want the very best life for each and every puppy we find homes for.
 We want them to be provided with the quality of life they deserve and the gentle and patient approach they require.
-If you feel you are up for the task of raising one of these amazing animals, please fill out one of our screening forms and we will contact you with more information on future litters.
+If you feel you are up for the task of raising one of these amazing animals, please contact us we will provide you with more information on future litters, and book a consultation.

 Much of this information was taken from the book “The Complete Hungarian Vizsla” by Gay Gottlieb.